Technology is everywhere. You can’t escape it.

 Realizing this, I’ve recently taken up efforts to regain some of those abilities.
 A few months ago, I imposed a policy of not checking work email on the weekends, though I still slip when I’m feeling especially antsy.
-I leave my phone at home, some of the time, when I walk the dogs.
+I leave my phone at home, some of the time, when I walk my dogs.
 I got a library card and read with a book marker, going line by line, so I don’t skim.
-It feels like I’m retraining my brain to read for pleasure, which maybe I am.
+It feels like I’m retraining my brain to read for pleasure, which I probably am.

 It was on a recent personal day off (another facet of Michelle’s Self-Help Journey To Enjoy Her Life), and I was walking one of my dogs, Merlin.
 My mind was as far away from work as possible when the idea to examine my relationship with tech and what would happen if I stepped away from it bubbled to the surface.
 The name actually came first, like it’d been there all along and just needed a moment of quiet to speak.

-On a day when I’d taken a break from the daily grind, I was struck by an idea, one that truly energized and excited me.
+On a day when I’d taken a break from the daily grind, I was struck with an idea, one that truly energized and excited me.
 This was, in a very minor sense, a moment of inspiration.
-And it happened while I was outside on an early summer afternoon, away from my phone and laptop, probably minutes removed from picking up dog poop.
+And, it happened while I was outside on an early summer afternoon, away from my phone and laptop, probably minutes removed from picking up dog poop.
 Kind of the perfect allegory, if you ask me.

 Where do I go from here?

 The idea of exploring what happens when we disconnect isn’t new.
-Between 2012 and 2013, Paul Miller chronicled his year spent without internet in an excellent series for The Verge (read if you haven’t yet).
+Between 2012 and 2013, Paul Miller chronicled his year spent without the internet in an excellent series for The Verge (read this piece if you haven’t yet).
 Miller didn’t become “the better Paul” he thought he would at the end of a year spent offline, but he learned some lessons, and I hope to do the same.

 I don’t plan to stop using technology completely, but rather hope that by reexamining my relationship with my gadgets, social media and the internet, and by speaking with experts and chronicling the journey twice a month, I can learn to use technology more effectively and have a healthier relationship with it.
 Perhaps I can even learn to love it.